 Segment funnels allow you to see how each added filter impacts your segment statistics.
 When creating a segment, a row of data will appear under each filter.
 This data will provide the following information for users that are targeted by all filters up to that point:

 - Total number of users targeted and the percentage of your audience base

-- The LTV and LTV for paying users
+- LTV and LTV for paying users

-- The number of users emailable
+- Number of users emailable

 By adding filters that document your user flow, you can see the points where users fall off.
 For instance, if you’re a social networking app and you want to see where you might be losing users during your onboarding process, you may want to add custom data filters for signing up, adding friends, and sending the first message.
 If you find that 85% of users are signing up and adding friends, but only 45% sent the first message, then you’ll know to focus on encouraging more message sends during your onboarding and marketing campaigns.